-- (1) A civil prisoner or an untried prisoner shall be entitled to receive one visit of at least 90 minutes duration every week, on a day other than Sunday, Christmas Day or Good Friday. - (2) Any other prisoner shall be entitled to receive one visit of at least 30 minutes duration every week, on a day other than Sunday, Christmas Day or Good Friday. - (3) The right in paragraph (1) or (2) is in addition to any other right to be visited by any person conferred by these Rules. - (4) The Governor shall determine the time of the visit under this Rule and the number of persons permitted, on any occasion, to visit the prisoner. - (5) A visit under this Rule shall take place within the sight, but out of the hearing, of an officer. - (6) A prisoner may receive a visit under this Rule from a prisoner held in another part of the prison or held in another prison only with the consent of the Governor and, if different, the governor of the prison in which the other prisoner is held. - (7) A convicted prisoner may accumulate up to 26 visits to which the prisoner is entitled under this Rule. - (8) The Minister may issue directions permitting civil prisoners and untried prisoners to receive visits in addition to those to which such prisoners are entitled under these Rules.
+- (1) A civil prisoner or an untried prisoner shall be entitled to receive, in every week, one visit of 30 minutes' duration on each of 3 days, other than on Sunday, Christmas Day, New Year's Day or Good Friday.27 - (2) Any other prisoner shall be entitled to receive one visit of at least 30 minutes duration every week, on a day other than Sunday, Christmas Day, New Year's Day or Good Friday.28 - (3) The right in paragraph (1) or (2) is in addition to any other right to be visited by any person conferred by these Rules. - (4) The Governor shall determine the time of a visit under this Rule and the number of persons permitted, on any occasion, to visit the prisoner.29 - (5) A visit under this Rule shall take place within the sight and hearing of an officer unless the Minister otherwise directs.30 - (6) A prisoner may receive a visit under this Rule from a prisoner held in another part of the prison or held in another prison only with the consent of the Governor and, if different, the governor of the prison in which the other prisoner is held. - (7) A prisoner shall not be entitled to accumulate visits except as otherwise permitted by directions issued by the Minister.31 - (7A) The Minister may issue directions permitting a prisoner to accumulate up to 26 visits for a purpose specified in the directions.32 - (7B) Directions under paragraph (7A) may, in particular but not exclusively, permit a visit of longer duration than is permitted under paragraph (1) or (2) in any case where - (a) a convicted prisoner has accumulated visits; - (b) the remainder of the sentence that the prisoner must serve is more than 9 months after the date of the proposed visit; and - (c) either - (i) the convicted prisoner is transferred to a prison or other place in the United Kingdom in order to receive a visit from a person in the United Kingdom, or - (ii) a person who resides outside Jersey is to visit the prisoner in prison in Jersey.
+33 - (8) The Minister may issue directions permitting civil prisoners and untried prisoners to receive visits in addition to those to which such prisoners are entitled under these Rules.